MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/business-voice/whats-business-voice.md

 >
 > For PBX capabilities and PSTN connectivity for small and medium businesses, we recommend the Teams Phone with Calling Plan bundle license, if it’s [available in your geographic area](../country-and-region-availability-for-audio-conferencing-and-calling-plans/country-and-region-availability-for-audio-conferencing-and-calling-plans.md).
 If the Teams Phone with Calling Plan bundle license is not available in your region, see [Plan your Teams voice solution](../cloud-voice-landing-page.md) to learn about other voice solutions.
 >
 > Unlike Business Voice, Teams Phone with Calling Plan bundle licenses don't include Teams Audio Conferencing capabilities.
-Audio Conferencing is now free to Microsoft 365 subscribers.
+Audio Conferencing is now free to Microsoft 365 subscribers with the Microsoft Teams Audio Conferencing with dial-out to USA/CAN plan.
 To learn about Audio Conferencing, see [Audio Conferencing in Microsoft 365](../audio-conferencing-in-office-365.md).

 The Microsoft Teams Phone System with Calling Plan bundle is Microsoft’s all-in-the-cloud solution that makes it easy for organizations to turn Teams into a powerful and flexible telephone system.
 The Phone System with Calling Plan bundle provides Private Branch Exchange (PBX) capabilities and calls to the Public Switched Telephone Network (PSTN).